GopinathM99/restaurant-app/README.md

 ## Tech Stack
 - Static HTML5
 - Modern CSS with custom gradients and typography
-- Vanilla JavaScript for smooth scrolling and dynamic year display
+- Vanilla JavaScript for smooth scrolling, dynamic year display, and Supabase-powered menu rendering

 ## Getting Started
 1. Open `index.html` in your browser, or